50 Famous Brand Logos to Inspire You:

 Some logos tell a story, and that is certainly true of Mercedes Benz’s three-pointed star.
 Each point of the star represents a landscape upon which their vehicles operate: land, air, and sea.

-Another story says that Gottlieb Daimler, one of the company’s founders, marked his house with a three-pointed star on a postcard to his sons, hoping that one day the star would bring prosperity to his factory.
+Another story says that Gottlieb Daimler, one of the company’s founders, marked his house with a three-pointed star on a postcard to his family, hoping that one day the star would bring prosperity to his factory.
 Crafting such rich lore around your logo creates deep emotional connections with your brand and makes it memorable to consumers.

 An earlier version of the logo had the three-pointed star encased in a laurel wreath.
 The wreath gave a sense of prestige to the design, but it was later dropped in favor of simple geometric lines that are more recognizable.
 Its silver color bathes it in luxury and denotes a premium brand.